DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 DealDash has received complaints from Truth In Advertising (TINA.org).
 TINA.org describes itself as “a nonprofit organization dedicated to empowering consumers to protect themselves against false and deceptive marketing.”

-The investigation also uncovered a few more potentially troubling things.
+The investigation also uncovered a few more potentially troubling issues.

 The website reads: